 Creation of this program follows the Accessible British Columbia Act, which came into law in June 2021.
 In July 2022, Council adopted the Diversity, Equity and Inclusion Policy 50-15, which provided the foundation for this program.
 This policy also aligns each City department’s procedures to ensure a safe, respectful, inclusive, and sustainable community and workplace.

 In the coming weeks, the City will begin the process of communicating and engaging with the community and organizations for input, while identifying key stakeholders and forming a ‘Project Team’ to help guide this program.

 There are opportunities for the community to participate in this important process.
 We have opened a web form where individuals and groups can answer a few quick questions and sign up for information and updates on the Diversity, Equity and Inclusion program.
-Find the form here, or click on the image to the right to access.
+Find the form here, or click on the yellow megaphone image to access.

 We also have a DEI & Accessibility Questionnaire open now until July 15, 2023.
 You can find it here.

 Contact: [email protected]